DataFire/Integrations/integrations/generated/google_cloudiot/README.md

 ### SetIamPolicyRequest
 * SetIamPolicyRequest `object`: Request message for `SetIamPolicy` method.
   * policy [Policy](#policy)
-  * updateMask `string`: OPTIONAL: A FieldMask specifying which fields of the policy to modify.
-Only

 ### StateNotificationConfig
 * StateNotificationConfig `object`: The configuration for notification of new states received from the device.